In Art the hand can never execute anything higher than the heart can imagine-Ralph Waldo Emerson

 Statues of Ravana- Art

 All of the artists are very gifted and their creativity and skill are on full display during the Navratri season.
 It is interesting to note that they are seasonal artists who find employment outside after the Navratri season.
-As a matter of fact, generations are involved in this craft.
+As a matter of fact, generations of families excel in thiis craft.